seantywork/seantywork/etc/onceuponatime/why-nations-fail/README.md

+- by daron acemoglu, james robinson
-\- it\'s the policy that decides the success of nations
+- it\'s the policy that decides the success of nations